Origin: Speyside (Scotland)

 There is only one word I would use to describe this whisky: elegant.

-It’s one of those bottles that I find it almost impossible to think of anyone in the world not liking it.
+One of those bottles that I find it hard to imagine anyone in the world not liking.

 The Scotch Noob